postgrespro/mamonsu/README.rst

     $ mamonsu export zabbix-template template_agent.xml

-or get example of template at https://postgrespro.ru/products/extensions/mamonsu
+or get an example of the template at https://postgrespro.ru/products/extensions/mamonsu

 Export or download zabbix-agent configuration file for needed PostgreSQL version